adamsoutar/SuperBAS/README.md

 Using [the spec](https://github.com/adamsoutar/SuperBAS/blob/master/Docs/LanguageSpec.md) to learn SuperBAS is easy.
 Every command, operator and standard library function is documented with examples.

-If you're looking for full examples like FizzBuzz, see [/BasicCode](https://github.com/adamsoutar/SuperBAS/blob/master/BasicCode/FizzBuzz.bas) watch out though, it's a little full of test scripts in there.
+If you're looking for full examples like FizzBuzz, see [/BasicCode](https://github.com/adamsoutar/SuperBAS/blob/master/BasicCode/FizzBuzz.bas).

+Watch out though, it's a little full of test scripts in there.